vzmorgan-lab/vzmorgan_EGR314_S26.github.io/docs/05-Schematic/schematic.md

 ## Overview

-This schematic supports a wireless embedded system built around the ESP32-WROOM-32 microcontroller module.
-The ESP32 functions as the primary controller for the system, performing onboard processing, managing WiFi communication, and interfacing with external peripherals.
-The design enables the ESP32 to transmit and receive data wirelessly, allowing the rover system to communicate with an external server using MQTT over WiFi.

-Power for the circuit is supplied through a 9 V input source, which is regulated down to 3.3 V using the LM2576HVS-3.3 buck switching voltage regulator.
-This regulator provides a stable voltage required for proper ESP32 operation and helps maintain reliable system performance.
-Supporting power components, including a Schottky diode, fuse, inductor, and filtering capacitors, are included to improve efficiency, protect the circuit, and reduce voltage ripple.

-Additional components are included to improve system usability and monitoring.
-Several LED indicators provide visual feedback for power and system status, while a push-button switch allows manual control or reset functionality.
-The schematic also includes connector headers that expose multiple ESP32 GPIO pins, allowing sensors, actuators, or other external devices to be connected easily.
-UART pins are available for programming and debugging the ESP32 during development.

-Overall, the schematic integrates power regulation, wireless communication, system control, and peripheral connectivity into a compact embedded design suitable for the rover’s wireless communication subsystem.
+The wireless communication subsystem is designed around the ESP32-WROOM-32, which serves as the central controller for processing, wireless communication, and peripheral interfacing.
+Through its integrated WiFi capability, the ESP32 enables communication with an external MQTT server, allowing the rover to transmit sensor data and receive control commands in real time.
+The system is powered through an external DC input, including both a barrel jack and USB interface, which is stepped down to a stable 3.3 V supply using the LM2576HVS-3.3.
+Supporting components such as an inductor, Schottky diode, capacitors, and a fuse ensure proper regulation, filtering, and circuit protection for reliable operation.

+A key feature of the final design is the inclusion of an SSD1306 OLED display connected via the I²C interface (GPIO21 and GPIO22), which provides real-time debugging and system feedback such as communication status and message activity.
+A push-button switch is included for manual control and system interaction, while connector headers expose UART (TX/RX) and GPIO pins for integration with other rover subsystems.
+Together, these elements create a robust, modular, and easily debuggable wireless communication platform that meets the rover’s requirements for reliable data transmission, power stability, and system observability.

 ## Wireless Connection Schematic